JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 Addressing considerations #3 and #4 required more effort.
 I knew I’d be reading my SQLite3 database from a MicroSD card, so I needed both a compatible [MicroSD SPI module](https://amzn.eu/d/8WP2FOO) and a library capable of reading SQLite databases directly from external storage.
-After some research, I found esp32_arduino_sqlite3_lib, a library developed by siara-cc.
+After some research, I found [esp32_arduino_sqlite3_lib](https://github.com/siara-cc/esp32_arduino_sqlite3_lib), a library developed by **siara-cc**.
 It supports reading SQLite3 databases via various methods, including SPI and MicroSD cards.
 This library met both of my final requirements.
+I did find that this library is not found within PlatformIOs library search.
+However, I could import it into my project via [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ### Other useful tools